gadgetboy27/zigzagapps/replit.md

 # Overview

-This is a full-stack portfolio and app marketplace application for Henry Peti, a software engineer and entrepreneur.
+This is a full-stack portfolio and app marketplace application for Henry Peti, a software engineer and entrepreneur, operating under the brand "Swipe Right NZ" (swiperight.nz).
 The application serves as both a personal portfolio website and a premium app store where users can browse, purchase, and access Henry's software applications.
 Built with modern web technologies, it features a React frontend with a brutalist design aesthetic, an Express.js backend API, and PostgreSQL database integration.

 # User Preferences